meglwhy/tp/docs/UserGuide.md

 Households are the core entities in Em-Social.
 Each household represents a family or living unit that you work with.

 ### Add a household
-You can add a new household with the `add-household` command.
+You can add a new household with the `add` command.
 ```
-add-household n/HOUSEHOLD_NAME a/ADDRESS p/PHONE_NUMBER
+add n/HOUSEHOLD_NAME a/ADDRESS p/PHONE_NUMBER
 ```

 Example of usage:
 ```
-add-household n/Tan Family a/Blk 30 Geylang Street 29, #06-40 p/91234567
+add n/Tan Family a/Blk 30 Geylang Street 29, #06-40 p/91234567
 ```

 Expected outcome: